 Lifeguard and Swim Instructor Training

-If you are interested in becoming a Certified Lifeguard or Swim Instructor, this page provides details on the courses offered, including class times and course fees.
+If you are interested in becoming a Certified Lifeguard or Swim Instructor, UWF's Aquatic Center offers official courses to help you earn these certifications.

 American Red Cross Lifeguard Training

 The purpose of the American Red Cross Lifeguarding course is to provide entry-level lifeguard participants with the knowledge and skills to prevent, recognize and respond to aquatic emergencies as well as provide care for breathing and cardiac emergencies, injuries and sudden illnesses until emergency medical services (EMS) personnel take over.

 Participants must reach their 15th birthday before the date of the last class for the session in which they are enrolled and absolutely NO classes may be missed.
 Classes run on consecutive Saturdays and Sundays.